enzo-project/enzo-e/doc/source/design/design-adapt.rst

-current level bounds of all neighboring blocks, which is redundantly stored as a list of ``LevelInfo`` objects for each neighboring Block, and a ``face_level_`` vector of the current level in the direction of each face (represented as a tuple of values -1, 0, or 1, and is accessed e.g. during flux-correction).
+current level bounds of all neighboring blocks, which is redundantly stored as a list of ``LevelInfo`` objects for each neighboring Block, and a ``face_level_`` vector of the current level in the direction of each face.
+(The "face_level_" representation is a carry-over from the previous algorithm, but was retained because it simplifies code that needs to access a neighbor's level given the neighbor's relative direction rather than absolute Index).
 Below summarizes the API for the newer ``LevelInfo`` section, which is used to collectively determine the next level for all blocks in the mesh.

 ``void set_rank (int rank)``

    Set dimensionality of the problem :math:`1 \leq \mbox{rank} \leq 3`.
+Only required for initialization in test code, since Cello initializes it using `cello::rank()`.

 ``void set_valid (bool valid)``